viewzavr/vr-cinema/local_data_server/README.md

 Then, probably, we may even hook viewzavr-system-a too as a submodule (seems this is a best way).
 But this will work only in http mode, which is problem for WebVR.

+# I-UPPER-SETTINGS
+If file viewzavr-settings.json not present in cur folder, look in upper folders.

+# I-UPPER-FILES
+If loading file that is relative and upper to current cinema dir on disk, allow loading it if it is referenced in data.csv.